Last Updated on July 21, 2022 by Anne-Marie

-Well, here are some Instant Pot tips for new pressure cooker users and a guide on the difference between the two pressure release methods.
+Here are tips for pressure cooker users and a guide on the difference between the two pressure release methods.

-What's the difference between Natural Release vs Quick Release on an Instant Pot?
+What's the difference between Natural Release vs Quick Release?

 Once your Instant Pot has finished cooking, it beeps to let you know that it's done.